 Finally, if your symptoms are coming from both your arthritis and your degenerative meniscal tear, you may have a mixed picture.
 How symptomatic your meniscal tear is, will determine how much relief you can expect.

 The problem is that when arthritis and degenerative meniscal tears coexist, we can’t determine which of the two is causing your symptoms.
 There is no test, exam maneuver, particular symptom or study, MRI included, that can usually tell what the source of your symptoms is when you have both mild to moderate arthritis and a meniscal tear.
 (If you have severe arthritis (ie. bone on bone), your pain is extremely unlikely to be coming from your meniscal tear.)

 Degenerative Meniscal Tears: What To Do?

 So what to do with this information?
 Do what’s right for you.
 When faced with this dilemma, I tell my patient that we can tackle their problem in one of two ways.
 Both will get us to the same point, but take a different path to get there.
 Only after we are done, will we know which path was correct.

 We can initiate treatment non-operatively.
-We can try antiinflammatory medications, sometimes physical therapy and rest.
+That’s usually the best course.
+We can try anti-inflammatory medications, physical therapy and rest.
 If arthritis exists, we can consider an injection.
 Then, if the usual nonsurgical treatments fail to give satisfactory improvement, we can proceed with surgery, arthroscopy or even a knee replacement, if there is associated arthritis that warrants it and the symptoms are significant.